Are you over 50? Have you noticed your posture has started to slump? Do you have back pain?

 Osteoporosis is typically identified by a bone density scan, which measures your bone mineral density.
 This is commonly done with a special type of X-ray called a central dual-energy X-ray absorptiometry (DXA).
 This X-ray will be able to tell your doctor if your bone density levels are normal.
 Other tests, such as a CT scan or MRI imaging can be used to assess issues in the spine that may be related to osteoporosis.

-Treatment You Can Trust In Austin, Cedar Park, and Lampasas
+Treatment You Can Trust In Austin and Cedar Park

 The staff was warm and friendly and the personalized care I received was 2nd to none.
 Highly recommend!View On Google